Diablo III Nintendo Switch / emulator cheats

 Combining PC and Nintendo Switch, I've spent hundreds of hours playing Diablo III.
-But sadly there is no cross-platform account support, so my progress in the console (way ahead of PC because I can and did play offline a lot) can't be merged.
-And this videogame is one of the few that are actually played best in console for two reasons: controls are really really good (so nice that I prefer them to mouse and keyboard), and the aforementioned offline play (PC requires persistent online connectivity even if you play alone).
+But sadly there is no cross-platform account support, so my progress in the console (way ahead of PC because I can, and did, play offline a lot) cannot be merged.
+And this videogame is one of the few ones that are actually played best in console because of two reasons: the controls are really really good (so nice that I prefer them to mouse and keyboard), and the aforementioned offline play (on PC it requires persistent online connectivity even if you play alone).

-I also love emulation, and recently the Switch emulation scene has advanced too much, at least regarding the yuzu emulator, that I decided to try it with Diablo III.
-It works so well that I set a small goal for myself: If I'm able to somehow hack or edit the game to "recover" my account experience levels at minimum, I'll stop playing it on the physical console and play via the emulator (complete with the Pro Controller and all).
+I also love emulation, and the Switch emulation scene has advanced too much, at least regarding the two main emulators, Yuzu (now defunct) and Ryujinx, that I decided to try it with Diablo III.
+It worked so well [1] that I set a small goal for myself: If I'm able to somehow hack or edit the game to "recover" my account experience levels at minimum, I will stop playing it on the physical console and play via an emulator (complete with the Pro Controller and all).

 Classic cheating